Trip Report: Two Weeks Down Under

 The hall bath wasn’t very wide but was fairly deep.
 The shower was quite large and shaped a little oddly as it ran along the back wall, which was against the hotel hallway.
 I’d love to see a little step in the back corner for ladies to use when shaving their legs.
 It would also be great if there was another shelf in reaching distance for storage of razors and shave cream.

 Water pressure was good as was the hot water.
 While the heated towel rack was nice, we’d really like to have had some more places to hang wet washcloths and towels as we didn’t want to layer them on top of each other.
 There was also only a tiny soap dish in the shower, nowhere to set even the small complimentary toiletries, much less any larger sizes people may have brought with them.
+Toiletries were under the sink and were by Crabtree & Evelyn.

 Behind the door of this bathroom was a closet with a washer, dryer and deep sink.
 As we were almost halfway through our trip we took advantage of these facilities to wash more of our clothes, which was nice.

 There are four restaurants on this property.
 The Wakatipu Grill is where the excellent breakfast buffet is served and is a fine dining establishment at night.
+The buffet can be quite busy at normal breakfast times, especially in-season so adjust your arrival time accordingly.

 The Lake Counter Cafe & Deli, where we had a light lunch the day we arrived, serves breakfast and lunch, both hot meals and sandwiches along with bottled drinks and other takeaway items.
 We did not visit the Me & Mee Chinese Restaurant, which is located in the Lakeside Residences building.
 In that same building is Stacks Pub, which we did visit a couple of times.
 Burgers, brews, pizza-type fare is what you can expect here and it was good.